tbrown/adventures/stories/dani-meadow-mouse/level-22.md

 <p>The old fence-post lay on the ground and was hollow.
 Fastened to it were long wires with sharp barbs.
 In that hollow Dani had a secret store of seeds.
 She dodged into the tunnel that led to the fence-post, running faster than ever.
 Though her heart was full of fear, it was also full of hope.</p>

 <p>Old Granny Fox knew about that fence-post and those barbed wires.
 Just before she reached them, she stopped plunging.
-Reddy knew about those wires too, but she was so excited that she forgot.</p>
+Reddy knew about those wires too, but he was so excited that he forgot.</p>

 <p class="q">"Stop!" cried Granny sharply.</p>